-Busy hour traffic is calculated based on busy hour traffic information provided for each cell by operators, and the trend of annual traffic of operators.
+Busy hour traffic is calculated based on busy hour traffic information provided for each cell by operators, breaked down on a service basis (voice/data) and on technology basis (2G/3G), and the trend of annual traffic of operators.

 As voice services busy hour may differ from data services busy hour, the model does not assume a full overlapping for voice and data BH, and introduces a BH traffic reduction parameter which reflects that non-overlapping.
 In, fact, if voice and data BH were identical, then the network should be dimensioned in order to support both voice and data busy hour traffics at the same time.
 In that case the non-overlapping parameter equals 100%.
 If voice BH differs from data BH, which is more likely to correspond to reality, then the network is dimensioned with lower traffic constraints since the highest constraint on voice does not happen in the same time that the highest constraint on data.
 In the latter case, the non-overlapping parameter has a lower value than 100%.
-In the model, that parameter is defined at 80%, and is applied to BH traffic going through each network node.
+In the model, that parameter is defined at a conservative value of 90% to reflect the fact that the network is dimensioned by taking into account the maximum BH voice and maximum BH data, not occurring at the same timeand is applied to BH traffic going through each network node.

 Finally, the calculated busy hour evolving through the RAN takes into account the amount of traffic offloaded in the IBS (In-Building Solutions).
-In fact, the model defines two off-load parameters for both 2G and 3G traffics.
+In fact, the model defines two off-load parameters for both 2G and 3G traffics, only for urban traffic.
 These parameters are issued from an international benchmark and can be changed in the model (no data was provided by operators).
 As a consequence, the busy hour traffic to be supported by BTS/Node B equipment is relieved of 2G/3G IBS traffic.